folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 Now await the scheduled [automated builds](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/).

 Verify the results of each backend build, as done above.
-Remember that folio-snapshot-load will be the same as folio-snapshot.

 ```
 curl -s -S \